 INFORMATION ON CLIENT USE OF EQUIPMENT

-- For the Galileo Neuromuscular Tilt Table, typically one or two 30 minute sessions with a PT is required before a client transitions to use the equipment independently or with a helper.
+- For the Galileo Neuromuscular Tilt Table and Smart Mano Dumbbell, typically one or two 30 minute sessions with a PT is required before a client is officially signed off to transition to use the equipment independently or with a helper.

-- For the Ekso – bionic exoskeleton suit – a scheduled session with a physical therapist(s) will be required at all times.
+- For the Ekso or the Indego – bionic exoskeleton suits – a scheduled session with a physical therapist(s) will be required at all times.
 The client will first be evaluated by a physical therapist to determine if the client meets the inclusion criteria to walk in the device.
 The clinical evaluation will typically last 30 minutes, followed by a 45 minute walking session.

 - We recommend that all clients get in the habit of first stretching and using the Galileo Neuromuscular Training System in preparation to walking in the bionic exoskeleton suit.
 The Galileo will help reduce tone and spasticity, while increasing circulation.
 A 15-minute session will be adequate time on the Galileo Tilt Table prior to walking in the Ekso.